iturdikulov/notes/social networking service.md

 ---
-title: "Social networking service (SNS)"
 date: 2023-03-12
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Social networking service (SNS)

 > Online platform which people use to build social networks or social
 > relationships with other people who share similar personal or career content,